 - Injuries are the leading cause of death for Hoosiers 1 to 44 years of age; the third leading cause of death for Hoosier 45-54; the fourth leading cause of death for those 55-64; and in the top ten causes of death for Hoosiers 65 and older.
 Indiana is consistently in the top five states for unintentional suffocation deaths for infants less than one year of age.
 As such, the prevention of such injuries (and subsequent cost savings) should be a priority for the State of Indiana.

-- Injuries are a public health issue, and as such, should be framed within the Public Health Model using guidelines developed by national/international public health organizations (the CDC, APHA, Safe States Alliance, SAVIR, and WHO).
+- Injuries are a public health issue, and as such, should be framed within the Public Health Model using guidelines developed by national/international public health organizations.

 - Injury prevention activities need to be scientifically, evidence-based whenever possible using national guidelines/evidence if available.